usnistgov/SFA/README.md

 installed.
 SFA is written in [Tcl](https://wiki.tcl-lang.org/) with some of the Tcl code based on [CAWT](https://www.tcl3d.org/cawt/).

-To build SFA, first download the Tcl and other files from the GitHub 'source' directory to a directory on your computer.
+To build SFA, first download the Tcl and other files from the 'source' directory above.
 The name of the directory is not important.

 freewrap wraps the SFA Tcl code to create an executable.